 top of page

-After my honours year, I started my PhD under the supervision of A/Prof Peter Kim, A/Prof Adelle Coster and A/Prof Federico Frascoli.
-In my PhD, I developed different mathematical models that were informed by experimental measurements of oncolytic virus derivatives.
+I started a Bachelor of Mathematics in 2010 at the University of Wollongong, Australia.
+After finishing my undergraduate degree at the University of Wollongong, I started my Honours year and then PhD at the University of Sydney in 2014 under the supervision of A/Prof. Peter Kim, A/Prof Adelle Coster and A/Prof Federico Frascoli.
+In my PhD, I developed mathematical models that were informed by experimental measurements of oncolytic virus derivatives.
+I was awarded a PhD in Applied Mathematics from the University of Sydney in 2019.

-I then continued my research by undertaking a post-doc at the Université de Montréal under the supervision of Dr Morgan Craig.
+I was then awarded the prestigious Quebec Health Research Postdoctoral Fellowship to undertake a position at the Université de Montréal with Dr Morgan Craig.
 Together we worked on developing qualitative models that aim to understand fundamental questions in cancer and COVID-19.

 bottom of page